**This article is written by JC A level H2 / H1 Chemistry tutor - Mr Chong**

 Publisher : Oxford University Press

 You may wish to briefly skim through the earlier chapters and come trained to tackle higher order thinking questions in the examinations.
 If you keep cool in exams and extend your knowledge of chemistry concepts, you should be able to tackle novel problems in the exams.
-This text is not composed in a simple fashion and is more targeted at university senior undergraduates.
+This text is not composed in a easy to read manner and is more targeted at university senior undergraduates.

 But you have to secure your basics first.
 These matters that I mention are the choices that give you an edge in chemistry.